"Avocado can be found in upscale restaurants...and now Subway!"

 Mick Foley did this all the time to prank his friend Al Snow.
 When he "retired", he was presented with the original WWF Hardcore Championship by a lot of the other extreme wrestlers.
 In his farewell speech, he said "It's an honor to be in the ring with so many hardcore legends.
 And Al Snow!"
 On another occasion, he managed to convince a pilot to announce after a landing "Welcome to all the WWF Superstars...and Al Snow."

 Mick also used a non-insulting version in his book, about one of his indy matches.
 "I was busted wide open in fromt of 25 hardcore wrestling fans and my wife's sister"

 On the October 29, 2012 edition of Raw, Paul Heyman addressed the crowd as, "Ladies, gentlemen, and the people of Charlotte."

 Then there's the fact that, for legal reasons concerning its (mostly) scripted nature, pro wrestling isn't actually a sport.
-Also, wrestlers aren't allowed to join the Screen Actors Guild for similar reasons, so they get this from two sides.
+Also, wrestlers aren't allowed to join SAG-AFTRAnote the union formed by the 2012 merger of the Screen Actors Guild and the American Federation of Television and Radio Artists for similar reasonsnote unless they act in non-wrestling productions, with the most notable example being Dwayne Johnson, so they get this from two sides.

 Grytpipe-thynne: You may have noticed that throughout the civilized world... and America...
 British prestige has fallen very low.